 Each story begins with a short summary, source, and social sharing links.
 MLA, APA, and Chicago citations are also available for each article, a very handy feature.

-TechRadar, “the source for tech buying advice,” was launched in 2008 and is a trusted site for consumer tech news and reviews.
-TechRadar is based in the UK and has expanded to Australia and the U.S.
+UK-based TechRadar, “the source for tech buying advice,” was launched in 2008.
+It’s a trusted site for consumer tech news and reviews.
+It’s available in 10 different languages and reaches a global audience.

-Wired is a popular monthly technology magazine with a circulation of more than 800,000.
-Wired reports on technology and its effects on society, business, politics and the economy.
+Wired is a popular technology magazine and digital news site that reaches 30 million people each month.
+It reports on technology and its effects on society, business, politics, and the economy.

 “Wired is where tomorrow is realized,” the site says.
 “It is the essential source of information and ideas that make sense of a world in constant transformation.”

 Most of the magazine’s content and all web-only content is available on Wired.com.
-Nonsubscribers have access to four articles a month.
+Nonsubscribers have access to several articles a month.